Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 FKK Nude Beach on Kabal Peninsula in Stari Grad on Hvar Island, Croatia

 Finding a sunny spot on a Stari Grad beach is one of the top Hvar things to do!
-From the Stari Grad Marina, just follow the coastline paths (from both the north and south of the marina) that lead to small-pebbled beaches in shallow alcoves.
+From the Stari Grad Marina, just follow the coastline paths (from both the north and south) that lead to small-pebbled beaches in shallow alcoves.

 Stari Grad Beaches near Old Town on Hvar Island, Croatia